colbyfayock/space-jelly-store-workshop/lessons/04 - Dynamically Manage a Grid of Products in an Online Store with a JSON Document/README.md

 To get around that, future lessons will be taking advantage of a shared `products.json` file that lives in the `lessons` folder of this repository where we can make our product changes and have them available throughout all of the lessons.

-Take a moment to review the shared `products.json` file inside of `shared/products.json` and udate any product data that you may have customized for your app including the unique price ID for your products.
+Take a moment to review the shared `products.json` file inside of `shared/products.json` and update any product data that you may have customized for your app including the unique price ID for your products.

 > 👋 **Hey!
 Quick Note**
 >